 |Confirm hemoglobin breakdown ||Total bilirubin ||Increased |

 |Indirect (unconjugated) bilirubin ||Increased (hepatic conjugation of bilirubin overwhelmed) |

 IMMUNE-MEDIATED ACQUIRED HEMOLYTIC ANEMIA

 Immune-mediated acquired hemolytic anemia encompasses three main categories: autoimmune, alloimmune, and drug induced.

 AUTOIMMUNE HEMOLYTIC ANEMIA

 Individuals with autoimmune hemolytic anemia make antibodies against their own RBCs.1,2 Diagnosis requires evidence of an antibody on the patient’s RBCs, usually accompanied by an autoantibody in the plasma.
 The direct antigen test, also known as the direct Coombs test, is performed by combining the patient’s anticoagulated, washed RBCs with anti–immunoglobulin G and anti-C3d (complement) antibodies to detect the presence of immunoglobulin G and/or complement on the RBC surface.
 A positive direct antigen test consists of the detection of either immunoglobulin G or complement on the RBC surface; it does not require the detection of both.
 A positive direct antigen test is not specific for a diagnosis of autoimmune hemolytic anemia (Table 237-2), nor does the presence of immunoglobulin G and/or complement on a patient’s RBCs indicate the severity of disease; the direct antigen test is, however, a critical confirmatory screen.
-The indirect Coombs test looks for the presence of autoantibodies in the patient’s serum, testing against a panel of RBCs ...
+The indirect Coombs test looks for the presence of autoantibodies in the patient’s serum, testing against a panel of RBCs bearing specific ...